I traveled to Cartagena and Medellin to celebrate my birthday. I split the time between these two places to get a city, and Caribbean, fixes.

 Day trip to Playa Blanca

-We decided to have a relaxing beach day at Playa Blanca since the beaches in Cartagena aren’t the best.
+I decided to have a relaxing beach day at Playa Blanca since the beaches in Cartagena aren’t the best.

 You can get to Playa Blanca by:

-• Shuttle: 45-minute drive from Cartagena to Playa Blanca.
+- Shuttle: 45-minute drive from Cartagena to Playa Blanca.
 The most popular shuttle is from Mamallena hostel.

 After much research, I decided to book our day trip directly through a hotel on the island.
 I stumbled across Nena Beach Club & Hotel on Instagram and saw their “Sea Day Package”.
-This package includes: a complimentary cocktail and coffee, lunch, beach bed, personalized customer service and access to their facilities.
+This package includes a complimentary cocktail and coffee, lunch, beach bed, personalized customer service, and access to their facilities.
 All of this for COP 175,000 with transportation, and COP 150,000 without.
 Booking with Nena Beach was seamless.
-I just reached out to them via Whatsapp to set up a day trip.
+I just reached out to them via WhatsApp to set up a day trip.

 The customer service through this process was impeccable.
 For instance, they offered two different pick-up times based on where I was staying.
 The day before our trip, they reached out letting us know that one of the pick-up times changed.
-They wanted to see if I were interested in starting our day trip a little later in the morning.
+They wanted to see if I was interested in starting our day trip a little later in the morning.

 Once I arrived at the beach, someone from Nena Beach came to greet us.
 I was immediately given a delicious complimentary drink once I picked the beach bed I wanted.
-The facilities and atmosphere at Nena Beach was amazing.
+The facilities and atmosphere at Nena Beach were amazing.
 I felt like I stepped into Tulum, Mexico – specifically at Coco Tulum.
 The music playing was a great mix, adding to the relaxing vibes.
 They also had treasure chest storage boxes next to our beach beds.

 All in all, I HIGHLY recommend doing a beach day through Nena Beach Club & Hotel.